 kari edwards was born in Illinois in 1954 and raised in Westfield, New York.
 After studying sculpture in school, edwards taught in the art department at Denver University, and went on to receive an MA in psychology and an MFA in writing and poetics from the Naropa Institute in Boulder, Colorado.

 At Naropa, edwards met Frances Blau, and the two became lifelong partners.
 After graduating in 2000, edwards and Blau moved to San Fransisco, where edwards became active in the local poetry and transgender communities. edwards also launched a blog, Transdada, and remained committed to social justice and queer activism.

-edwards's first book, post/(pink), was published in 2000 by Scarlet Press. edwards's subsequent books include obLiqUE paRt(itON): colLABorationS (xPress(ed), 2002), a diary of lies (Belladonna Books, 2002), a day in the life of p. (subpress collective, 2002), iduna (O Books, 2003), obedience (Factory School, 2005), and have been blue for charity (BlazeVox, 2006).
-Her last book, Bharat jiva, was released posthumously in 2009 from Belladonna Books.
+edwards wrote several poetry collections, including post/(pink) (Scarlet Press, 2000), obLiqUE paRt(itON): colLABorationS (xPress(ed), 2002), a diary of lies (Belladonna Books, 2002), a day in the life of p.
+(Subpress Collective, 2002), iduna (O Books, 2003), obedience (Factory School, 2005), have been blue for charity (BlazeVox, 2006), and Bharat jiva (Belladonna Books), which was released posthumously in 2009.

 Friend and poet Rob Halpern notes, “kari made limitless demands on our responsibility to respond to all forms of injustice, from the violence against trans-folk, to the injustice of language itself….kari knew that we need to use language radically and innovatively in order to overcome that violence, hence her faithfulness to the likes of Gertrude Stein, as well as Dada.”

 edwards won the New Langton Arts Bay Area Award in literature in 2002, and Small Press Traffic’s Book of the Year Award in 2004. edwards died of a pulmonary embolism on December 2, 2006, at the age of fifty-four.